ReSurfEMG/ReSurfEMG/README.md

 ReSurfEMG is an open source collaborative python library for analysis of respiratory electromyography (EMG).
+On the same site as the repository for this library we keep [related resources](https://github.com/ReSurfEMG?tab=repositories).

-The library was initially built for surface EMG, however many functions will also work for respiratory EMG directly acquired (trans-esophageal).
+The library was initially
+built for surface EMG, however many functions will also work for respiratory EMG directly acquired (trans-esophageal).
 This library supports the ongoing research at University of Twente on respiratory